nicholasDWinters/capstone_1/README.md

 Bootstrap was used for its minimalist design choices, easy styling of buttons and other elements, and for row/column functionality.
 Flash messages were implemented to help users identify when an action has worked correctly.
 I used WTForms for any forms in the app, mainly for easy to use validators.

-The main technologies used were Python, Flask, SQLAlchemy, and a little bit of Javascript to update the UI.
+The main technologies used were Python, Flask, PostgreSQL, SQLAlchemy, and a little bit of Javascript to update the UI.